MARTIMM/gnome-gtk3/docs/content-docs/reference/GObject/Object.md

 Description
 ===========

-GObject is the fundamental type providing the common attributes and methods for all object types in GTK+, Pango and other libraries based on GObject.
+Gnome::GObject::Object is the fundamental type providing the common attributes and methods for all object types in GTK+, Pango and other libraries based on GObject.
 The GObject class provides methods for object construction and destruction, property access methods, and signal support.

 Synopsis
 ========